Abstract

 The Power of Post-Processing

 In considering the creation of abstracts, I’m generally talking about quirky compositions and/or in-camera experiments such as ICM (in which the camera is deliberately moved while the shutter is open).
-However, it’s also possible to simply go a little crazy with the post-processing, perhaps aiming for a kind of Pop Art psychedelic effect.

 (For these I’ve used a tool called Picasa, which was my editing software of choice before switching to the more readily-supported Lightroom…)